Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 These small dogs have all the cuteness and charms of the super popular Goldendoodle compacted into a smaller body.

 They were bred for people or families that live in smaller homes or apartments.
-They also make good companions for elders because of their smaller size which makes it easier for them to handle.
+They also make good companions for elders because of their smaller size, which makes them easier to handle.

 While these tiny dogs are mostly bred to be companion animals, they can also actually work as service animals.

-They can help disabled people with tasks such as alerting to incoming cars, or notify those around if their owner is having a seizure.
+They can help disabled people with tasks such as alerting blind people to incoming cars or notifying those around if their owner is having a seizure.

 Minis also make a great therapy dog and emotional support animal because of their intelligence and ability to pick up on emotions.